piotrostr/pump-rs/README.md

 bunch of pump.fun related utilities, centered around sniping new launches

-i think this is a flex, check [final run](https://github.com/piotrostr/pump-rs/blob/master/runs/final.txt)
+i think this is a flex, check [final run](https://github.com/piotrostr/pump-rs/blob/master/runs/final.txt), all verifiable on `FASTykZyyjVfhutuRzMMYbFbFacQpRnMzDguhWfWadbi`

 ## Journey